 Your pipes work hard for you, frequently channeling water where you need it.
 After years of this, they’ll often develop some degree of buildup or clogging.
 This means the water pressure can taper off.
 And when pipes have leaks, some of the water doesn’t make it all the way to your tap, producing a similar effect.
 These pipe-related problems are common causes of water pressure issues, but they can also be quite difficult to repair.

 Leaking pipes can be a pain to pinpoint.
 Clogged pipes, on the other hand, can be an expensive fix.
 But if you have an inkling that your water pressure is being hampered due to an issue with your pipes, don’t delay in addressing the problem.
 Allowing it to worsen over time can result in much bigger expenses down the road.
-If the problem indeed lies within your pipes, repairing the problem is typically a job best left to the pros.
+If the problem indeed lies within your pipes, we recommend scheduling a water line repair appointment with our team of plumbers.

 #2.
 Soften Your Water